re-ops/re-pack/README.md

 # build ubuntu 16.04 KVM image
 $ cd src/kvm
+# use -var iso_url=/path/to/iso if you have pre-downloaded iso
 $ packer build -var 'user=<your user>' -var 'password=<your pass>' ubuntu-16.04-server-amd64.json
+# or build an XFCE desktop varient
+$ packer build -var 'user=<your user>' -var 'password=<your pass>' ubuntu-16.04-desktop-amd64.json

 ```